 Not all the evidence is straightforward.
 A systematic review published in Sleep Medicine Reviews examined 38 studies on white noise and sleep and concluded that the overall quality of evidence was low, with heterogeneous methods and small sample sizes across most studies.
 A separate systematic review in the Journal of Clinical Sleep Medicine found that only 33% of white noise studies reported positive sleep outcomes, compared to 82% of pink noise studies — though the pink noise studies had their own methodological limitations.

-Dr. Sogol Javaheri, a physician in the division of sleep and circadian rhythm disorders at Brigham and Women's Hospital and assistant professor at Harvard Medical School, has expressed similar caution, noting that white noise may interrupt important sleep stages including REM and deep sleep, particularly at higher volumes.
+Dr. Sogol Javaheri, a physician in the division of sleep and circadian rhythm disorders at Brigham and Women's Hospital, has expressed similar caution, noting that white noise may interrupt important sleep stages including REM and deep sleep, particularly at higher volumes.
 The takeaway isn't that white noise is harmful — it's that volume matters enormously, and the benefits of sound masking need to be weighed against the potential costs of continuous auditory stimulation.
+That balance point shifts depending on how noisy your environment actually is.

 Beyond Sleep: Focus, Tinnitus, and ADHD